cyberblast/WebServer/readme.md

 ```
 * server.port: Port for the webserver to listen at
 * server.blobCache: Activate blob caching for all file routes (may be overridden on a per route base).
+* server.headers: A dictionary of static response headers to include with every response.
 * router.fileRoot: A base path for ALL file routes (optional)
 * router.apiRoot: A base path for ALL js files (except files under *modulesRoot*), callable as api function (optional)
 * router.modulesRoot: A root path for webmodule directories/packages.
 Such modules need to fit a certain pattern to work properly.
 See section *[webmodules](#webmodules)* for more details.